RS-DAT/JupyterDaskOnSLURM/user-guide.md

 git clone http://github.com/RS-DAT/JupyterDaskOnSLURM.git
 cd JupyterDaskOnSLURM
 ```
-3. If required, modigy the `environment.yaml` to include relevant packages for your workflow.
-Then, crate an environment using conda"
+3. If required, modify the `environment.yaml` to include relevant packages for your workflow.
+Then, create an environment using conda"
 ```shell
 conda env create -f environment.yaml
 ```